Student Housing Policies

 FAILURE TO COMPLY

-All residents are expected to comply with all University policies, procedures, guidelines, and presidential directives, including without limitation those issued specifically with regard to the COVID-19 pandemic.
-Failure to do so may result in disciplinary action up to and including eviction.
+Residents are expected to comply with all University policies, procedures, guidelines, and presidential directives, including without limitation those explicitly issued concerning the COVID-19 pandemic.
+Failure to comply with any COVID-19 directive or policy may result in student conduct proceedings within Housing and Residential Engagement including but not limited to eviction from student housing.

 All residents are expected to comply with any directive from a University or county public health official requiring them to isolate and/or quarantine due to exposure or testing positive for COVID-19.
 Housing and Residential Engagement will work with residents who receive these directives to ensure they are able to comply.
 Due to the significant impact on the community’s health and safety if these directives are not followed, residents who fail to comply with University and/or county public health official directives will be evicted from Student Housing.